Home How-To Wheels & Tires Dirt Bike Tube & Tire Change

 Step 34 - tighted Rim Lock After Bead Seat

 Do not tighten the rim lock until after you have seated the bead.
-If you tighten it before, you could be locking the bead too far into the rim.
-Then the rest of the tire won’t seat properly.
+If you tighten it before, you could be locking the bead too far into the rim, which would cause the rest of the tire to not seat properly.

 Step 35 - Apply Rubber Grease To Valve Stem And Rim Lock

-To finish my installs, I apply a little rubber grease to the valve stem and rim lock hole.
+I apply a little rubber grease to the valve stem and rim lock hole to finish my installs.

 Step 36 - Lock Valve Cap